-The Scottish Borders where I lived for over forty years were a constant inspiration whatever the season.
-Now living on the edge between Edinburgh and the Pentland Hills the view from the studio is different but also a challenge, different shapes, more sky but still the ever changing seasons and light.
+The Scottish Borders where I have lived for over forty years is a constant inspiration whatever the season, providing many views, even from the garden.
+Always challenging, different shapes, changing skies, and that all important quality of light at dawn to dusk, winter, spring, summer, autumn.
 Frequent visits to Catalonia, south west France and the north of Spain, always stimulate many of the senses and encourage the sketch book to jump into action in a vineyard, olive grove or the brilliant blue Mediterranean.

 The sketchbooks give me the information for the 'start' of a painting and from one sketch can come several paintings or from several sketches only one painting.
 The translation from sketch to painting allows for experimentation and development with colour, line and form which can lead to an element of risk or edge to creep in thus eliminating some of the often irrelevant information contained in an 'on the spot' sketch.